NaserAlqimlas/JustCleanAPI/README.md

 ## Running the API

 To run the api simply run `npm run dev` which will boot up the API.
 Navigate to localhost:5000/ to test.

+to generate the jwt web token, run the `auth/login` API and copy and paste the web token into the headers of the Create, Update and Delete requests under Authorization such that it looks like this
+`Bearer <jwt-auth-token>`

+## Notes and issues